Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > The trick here is to use Bezout’s Identity, I feel like that should be on a t-shirt - #NW - 06/11

-> If you’ve made up your mind that you want to study mathematics and not want to do fractions - #ST - 07/11
+> If you’ve made up your mind that you want to study mathematics and not want to do fractions - #NP- 07/11

 > If $i$ is 3 then it’s my favourite number, 1001
 > The definition of prime is not what you think it is